cornerfarmer/LightBulb/docs/examples/pong_evolution.md

 ```

-Now lets get to the interesting part: We have to define how individuals should be compared.
+Now let's get to the interesting part: We have to define how individuals should be compared.

 ```cpp
 int Pong::doCompare(AbstractIndividual& individual1, AbstractIndividual& individual2, int round)